 Moving on to the final step of constructing the pie.
 Blend together your homemade pumpkin puree, whipping cream, and other filling ingredients.
 Roll out your crust and place onto pie dish.
 Pour your filling into the pie crust.
 Bake, cool, and eat!

 Whether you are hosting Thanksgiving dinner or just in charge of bringing a pie, your fellow guests will be blown away.
 Not only do you have an incredible tasty pumpkin dessert to share, but you recycled old pumpkins, and made a pie for less than you can buy in the store.
 So, pat yourself on the back and eat a big slice already:)

-- Fresh pie crust and fresh puree are the secret to the structure and flavors of this pie!
+- Homemade All Butter Pie Crust and fresh puree are the secret to the structure and flavors of this pie!

 - Blend the soft pumpkin flesh with an immersion blender or stand blender to make it creamy.